 Informed by Beaverton’s Community Vision, the goals of the Small Project Grant program is to support projects that meet one or more of the following goals:

 - Demonstrate cultural diversity, social equity and inclusiveness and to help the City of Beaverton become increasingly welcoming, inclusive, representative, and responsive to historically underrepresented and underserved communities, particularly communities of color, immigrants, refugees and LGBTQ.

 - Nurture community collaboration; encourage partnership among artists and creative industries, businesses, cultural and other non- and for-profit organizations

-- Contribute to economic vitality, instigate neighborhood revitalization and beautification, and promote our city as a place that is welcoming, vibrant, responsible, friendly, safe, and active.
+- Contribute to economic vitality, contribute to neighborhood revitalization and/or beautification, and promote our city as a place that is welcoming, vibrant, responsible, friendly, safe, and active.

 - Nurture and honor community identity and heritage; preserve and commemorate local and multicultural traditions and histories

 - Create public spaces that promote health, happiness and wellbeing.